Forest Rights Act (India)

 The Scheduled Tribes and Other Traditional Forest Dwellers (Recognition of Forest Rights) Act, 2006, is a key piece of forest legislation passed in India on 18 December 2006.
 It has also been called the Forest Rights Act, the Tribal Rights Act, the Tribal Bill, and the Tribal Land Act.
 The law concerns the rights of forest-dwelling communities to land and other resources, denied to them over decades as a result of the continuance of colonial forest laws in India.

+Before this Act, forest-dependent communities, especially Scheduled Tribes (STs) and Other Traditional Forest Dwellers (OTFDs), did not have official recognition of their rights to access or manage forest land and resources.
+After independence, forest conservation policies largely overlooked their presence, often considering them as encroachers.

 Supporters of the Act claim that it will redress the "historical injustice" committed against forest dwellers, while including provisions for making conservation more effective and more transparent.
 The demand for the law has seen massive national demonstrations involving hundreds of thousands of people.

 However, the law has also been the subject of considerable controversy in India.
 Opponents of the law claim it will lead to massive forest destruction and should be repealed.

 A little over one year after it was passed, the Act was notified into force on 31 December 2007.
 On 1 January 2008, this was followed by the notification of the Rules framed by the Ministry of Tribal Affairs to supplement the procedural aspects of the Act.